Network Protocols: From Specification to Practice

 Core challenges you’ll face:

-- Link-layer raw sockets (AF_PACKET on Linux) → maps to Layer 2 protocol access
+- Link-layer raw sockets (AF_PACKET on Linux) -> Layer 2 protocol access

-- Ethernet frame construction (headers, MTU) → maps to frame format specifications
+- Ethernet frame construction (headers, MTU) -> frame format specs

-- ARP packet format (hardware/protocol types, addresses) → maps to reading RFC diagrams
+- ARP packet format (hardware/protocol types, addresses) -> RFC diagrams

-- Cache timing (ARP cache expiry, gratuitous ARP) → maps to protocol state management
+- Cache timing (expiry, gratuitous ARP) -> protocol state management

-- Security implications (ARP spoofing is trivial) → maps to understanding protocol weaknesses
+- Security implications (ARP spoofing is trivial) -> protocol weaknesses

 Key Concepts: